celpung/cexam/README.md

 1. Clone this repository: `git clone https://github.com/celpung/cexam.git`
 2. Install dependencies for the frontend: `cd web && npm install`
 3. Install dependencies for the backend: `cd ../backend && go get -d ./...`
+4. Run the backend server: `go run main.go` (or the appropriate command for your backend)
+5. Run the frontend development server: `cd web && npm run dev`
+6. Open your web browser and visit: `http://localhost:3000`

 ## Contributing